k98kurz/reverse-entropy-clocks/readme.md

 # Reverse Entropy Clock

-This module uses sha256 to implement a reverse entropy logical clock; i.e. a hash lock clock.
+This module uses sha256 to implement reverse entropy logical clocks; i.e. hash lock clocks.
 This is a generalization of the hashlock used in Bitcoin UTXO locking scripts and logical clocks as invented by Leslie Lamport.
+A given hash clock can only be updated by the node that created it or any nodes with which it shares the root and max_time values, and it can be used in a distributed system to order events.

 ## Overview